axtaylor/python-ordinary_least_squares/README.md

 ### About

-Python packaged designed for OLS inference.
+Python packaged designed for advanced OLS inference.

 ### Example Output